Who’s At Fault In A Multi-Car Accident?

 February 19, 2021: In the eastbound lanes of I-90/84, a Prius driver lost control and crashed into a semi, which then sideswiped a Chrysler van.

-It is not easy to determine fault in a multi-vehicle crash, especially since it is entirely possible that more than one driver may be at fault, but the police and insurance companies investigate several things.
+It is not easy to determine who’s at fault in a multi-car accident, especially since it is entirely possible that more than one driver may be at fault, but the police and insurance companies investigate several things.

 - Witness statements